ahmadassaf/blog-posts/README.md

 ## Custom MDX components

 Article-specific interactive work lives in [`visualisations/`](./visualisations).
-The catalogue exports a content-owned `MDXLayoutRenderer` that merges these components with the reusable Gaudi MDX primitives supplied by the host.
+The catalogue exports a content-owned `MDXLayoutRenderer` that dynamically loads these components and registers the reusable Gaudi primitives used by the content.

 This keeps the responsibilities separate: